waii-ai/waii-sdk-js/README.md

 #### Returns:

 - A Promise resolving to a `GetQueryResultResponse` object containing the query result data.
+For a description of this object please refer to the documentation of "Running a query".

 ### Cancelling a Query <a name="cancelling-a-query"></a>